dry-rb/dry-operation/docsite/source/configuration.html.md

 name: dry-operation
 ---

 By default, dry-operation automatically wraps the `#call` method of your operations with failure tracking and [error handling](docs::error-handling).
 This is what allows you to use `#step` directly in your `#call` method.
-Without this, it would be necessary to wrap all steps in a `steps do ... end` block.

 ```ruby
 class CreateUser < Dry::Operation